Storage & Shelf Life:

 There are only two requirements for the proper storage of SA’s Live Marine Phytoplankton.

 Refrigeration should be in a range 32°- 39°F (0°- 4°C).
 Storage at warmer temperatures will diminish the nutritional value and cause it to be much more odorous.

 The following graph is based on research published in the 2002 Marine Fish and Reef Annual by Fancy Publications

-It is interesting to note that the larvae cultured on DT’s that was left at room temperature for just a few days, had a rapid decline in health and died within 8 days.
-This was actually worse than the DT’s that was refrigerated for a year.
+It is interesting to note that the larvae cultured on SA’s that was left at room temperature for just a few days, had a rapid decline in health and died within 8 days.
+This was actually worse than the SA’s that was refrigerated for a year.